HEARTSENT ADOPTIONS INC.

 The Cost

-The total cost of a domestic adoption can vary due to the attorney chosen and expectant mother donations, but a workable estimated total would be $25,000 - $40,000.
-There are ways to help finance your adoption including the adoption tax credit, the Adoption Assistance Program, employer adoption benefits, adoption loans and grants, and personal loans.
-Ask us about these options and we are happy to talk with you more about them!
+The total cost of a domestic adoption can vary due to a variety of factors, but a typical case ranges from $25,000 - $50,000.
+You have options for financing your adoption, including the adoption tax credit, employer adoption benefits, adoption loans and grants, and personal loans.
+Ask us about these option; we love to share this information!

 Happy Ending!

-After you are home with your child, Heartsent will assist with the finalization of your adoption and post placement reports.
-Most states require one to six post placement visits with your social worker prior to finalizing the adoption.
-More often than not, you can work with the same social worker who completed your home study!
-After approximately six months, Heartsent will help you file finalization paperwork with the court.
+After you are home with your child, Heartsent will assist with the finalization of your adoption and post-placement reports.
+Most states require our social worker to conduct three to six post-placement visits, over a period of six months or so, before you can finalize the adoption.
+After that has been completed, either your attorney (if you have one) or Heartsent will help you file finalization paperwork with the court, and set the final hearing.